kistofe/Boss-Design/README.md

 _Marie is not affected by hitstun and can throw atacks from so many different directions, making it almost impossible for the player to predict her._

 It is important to keep in mind what your game rules are when designing a Boss, and to be faithful to them.

+_**How to fix this?:**_ As said above, respect the rules of the game when designing a Boss.
+If you find yourself with a Boss that breaks the rules of your game you only have one solution, **get rid of your current design and start from zero**.

 ## Boss Fight
 If you want to create a Boss with high durability, a good way to avoid making the player feel bored is to use a classical resource; **phases**.
 By dividing the fight in several phases, the player